 Integrating enterprise-wide information typically scattered across multiple systems, companies can perform analysis of cross-functional historical data and carry out business performance assessment, risk analytics, or strategic planning.

-Separation of operational and analytics workloads
+Separation of operational & analytics workloads

 Adopting an enterprise data warehouse, companies eliminate running analytics queries against OLTP databases, which are extremely slow and can result in system failures, and improving analytics speed and accuracy.

-Centralized data governance and management
+Centralized data governance & management

 Setting up a unified approach to data governance and management alongside the enterprise data warehouse implementation, companies prevent data inconsistencies and redundancy, varying data quality, data access constraints, and compromised analytics results.